The Battle of Poitiers was one of the most significant battles between the French and English armies during the Hundred Years’ War.

 The French infantry then advanced but after fierce fighting, withdrew to reorganize for a second attack.
 However, other parts of the French army thought the infantry was retreating and panicked, leading to disorganization on the French side.

 This ultimately proved a vital disadvantage to the French as Edward summoned his reserve forces stationed in the forest nearby to complete his victory over the French army, more than half of which had been sent away from the battlefield.

 The Battle of Poitiers was the second major victory for the English forces during the Hundred Years’ War.
 One of the most devastating losses for the French was that the King was captured and a large number of leading noblemen fell on the battlefield.
 King John II of France consequently spent many years as a hostage in England.

-His son Charles ruled as regent but had to contend with the unrest in Paris, the lack of support from the non-noble population and the crunching pressure of reaching a negotiation with England.
-Ultimately, France had to agree to pay a vast sum of ransom to the English and to give up several of its territories in Western France.
+His son Charles ruled as regent but had to contend with the unrest in Paris, the lack of support from the non-noble population, and the pressure of reaching a negotiation with England.
+Ultimately, France had to agree to pay a vast sum of ransom to the English and give up several of its territories in Western France.